-To demonstrate our commitment, quality and accountability to the people we serve and other key stakeholders, DeafBlind Ontario Services achieved accreditation through FOCUS Accreditation for two consecutive periods – 2012 to 2016 and 2016 to 2020.
-In 2019, we will begin preparations for our third accreditation.
+DeafBlind Ontario Services is committed to achieving high standards through a variety of channels.
+We achieved accreditation through FOCUS Accreditation for two consecutive periods – 2012 to 2016 and 2016 to 2020.
+We are currently preparing for our third accreditation.

 What is involved in the accreditation process?
-After submitting our organization self assessment in 2019, we will begin collecting documentation for FOCUS that demonstrates how we’ve met their standards, followed by a 2-3 day on-site validation process.
-The on-site validation process will involve not only employees at DeafBlind Ontario Services, but interviews and surveys with volunteers, family members, community partners, and clients.
+After submitting our organization self-assessment in 2019, we are currently collecting documentation for FOCUS that demonstrates how we’ve met their standards, followed by a 2-3 day on-site validation process.
+The on-site validation process will involve not only employees at DeafBlind Ontario Services, but interviews and surveys with volunteers, family members, community partners, and individuals we support.

 Canadian Nonprofit Employer of Choice